Read Time: 10 minutes

 Final Thoughts On Hair Loss Topicals

 I don’t have any topical recommendations.
 I think most are a waste of money, and that most don’t target the key drivers of most hair loss disorders to a high enough magnitude to elicit lasting, appreciable hair regrowth for most people.

 But if you’re going to try a topical, do the following:

-- Test it for at least four or five months before deciding whether it’s helpful.
+- Test it for at least five months before deciding whether it’s helpful.